azadbolour/boardgame/scala-server/README.md

+- SBT compilation for play2 is disabled by default.

+- The intellij play configuration is messed up and I am wasting too much time trying to make it right.

+- Right click project, Add Framework Support in intellij to add Play support to a project.

 - Cannot run tests from intellij - either can't find the test or module is not specified.
 Delete the run configuration.